 Protect Your Child’s Health

-Dr. Clinton is a sleep specialist who emphasizes convenient, minimally invasive treatment for sleep apnea.
-If you’re an expecting mother who suffers from this disorder, explore our guide to learn how to ensure your child’s safety.
+Fortunately, at Dental Sleep Medicine, Dr. Clinton is a sleep specialist who specializes in convenient, minimally invasive treatment for sleep apnea.
+If you’re an expecting mother in the South Dallas area who suffers from this disorder, explore our guide to learn how to ensure your and your child’s safety.

 Sleep Apnea, Snoring, & Pregnancy

-Obstructive sleep apnea (OSA) is a condition that causes the muscles in the back of your throat to relax while you sleep, blocking your airway and interfering with your ability to breathe overnight.
+Obstructive sleep apnea (OSA) is a sleep condition that causes the muscles in the back of your throat to relax while you sleep.
+This blocks your airway and interferes with your body’s ability to breathe throughout the night, potentially causing you to wake up throughout the night.
 One of the most prominent symptoms of sleep apnea is loud and frequent snoring.

-When a pregnant woman snores heavily, this may be a sign of sleep apnea, though not everyone who snores suffers from this disorder.
-If it sounds like the person is choking or gasping for air while they sleep, this is more likely an indication of sleep apnea versus typical snoring.
+When women who are pregnant snore heavily, this may be a sign of sleep apnea.
+However, not everyone who snores suffers from this disorder.
+If it sounds like the person is choking or gasping for air while they sleep, it’s more likely an indication of sleep apnea versus typical snoring.

 - Constant headaches